wareya/MiniMirage/README.md

 To wait for the cutscene instance to get input from the user, use the following wait command:

 `yield(instance, "cutscene_continue")`

-- `void should_advance_input()`

-Returns whether the CutsceneInstance intends to advance the cutscene, based on user input.

-- `void should_skip_anims()`

-Returns whether the CutsceneInstance intends to skip animations, based on user input.

-- `void should_use_instant_text()`

-Returns whether the CutsceneInstance intends to make text come in instantly, based on user input.

 - `void textbox_hide()`